- How are Ewing tumors treated?

 The complete blood count (CBC) includes counts of white blood cells, red blood cells, and blood platelets.
 Chemotherapy can lower the numbers of these blood cells, so blood counts will be watched closely during and after chemotherapy.
 The cells usually reach their lowest point about 2 weeks after chemo is given, though this can occur earlier with high-dose regimens.

-Blood chemistry tests measure certain blood chemicals that tell doctors how well the liver and the kidneys are working.
+Blood chemistry tests measure certain chemicals in the blood that tell doctors how well the liver and the kidneys are working.
 Some chemo drugs can damage the kidneys and liver.

 If doxorubicin (Adriamycin) is to be given, tests such as an echocardiogram (an ultrasound of the heart) may be done to check heart function before and during treatment.